MyByte0/tony_cat/README.md

 install python3 and openpyxl

 open the project with cmake

-Please into protocol and execute pb_gen_code.sh/pb_gen_code.bat before build.